 What’s the fastest way to improve customer service?
 I’ll give you a hint: it’s not training.

 It’s just that training is often the wrong solution.
 There are at least six solutions that are almost always faster and better.

 It’s chock full of time-worn platitudes such as “friendliness is free”, “the customer is always right,” and “don’t take it personally” when an angry customer is rude to you.
 If you need to train an employee to smile, you’ve either hired the wrong employee or you've put a good employee in a bad environment.

 There’s scant evidence that suggests this approach actually results in noticeably better service.

 Participants are poorly prepared to attend training.

-There is little to no skill-building follow-up or coaching after the class
+There is little to no skill-building follow-up or coaching after the class.

-The manager doesn’t model the skills taught in the workshop
+The manager doesn’t model the skills taught in the workshop.

-The training isn't aligned with clearly defined objectives
+The training isn't aligned with clearly defined objectives.

 Here are six ways to improve customer service that are consistently effective.